Walnut Street Bridge Renovation Project: Progress and Momentum!

 Major Upcoming Milestones

-River Street one lane detour will start on Monday, November 3, and run through Tuesday, December 2.
-River Street will be temporarily reduced to one lane, managed by the same traffic signal setup used earlier this year.
+River Street will be temporarily reduced to one lane through December 2nd, managed by the same traffic signal setup used earlier this year.
 During this time, new boardwalk will be laid over River Street.
 The Riverstreet sidewalk will remain open.

 Looking ahead into 2026, the electrical team expects to have all conduit installed on spans five through Frazier Avenue by the first of the year.
 Finally, the remaining wood installation, picking up from span six and extending to Frazier Avenue is estimated to be completed by the end of January 2026.
 Work on the wood installation will then begin towards the south half of the bridge towards downtown.